CarlFlo/bord/README.md

 ```

 ## TODO
+- [X] Finish basic main functionality
+- [X] Added ability to customize what gets logged
+- [X] Added additional message logging types (such as Fatal and Custom)
+- [X] Test coverage above at least 80%

-- [ ] Option for 'verbosity'.
-Being able to change verbose level for different type of log message types
+- [ ] Option for 'verbosity' for each type of log message